 As an MTW designated agency, the PHA is authorized to adopt and implement alternative definitions of income and adjusted income that differ from those in the current 1937 Act and its implementing regulations.
-Any alternative definitions will be outlined in this policy as an HACSB MTW policy.
+Any alternative definitions will be outlined in this policy as a MTW implemented activity.